sy-wada/blue_benchmark_with_transformers/README.md

   + We use [eval_hoc.py](https://github.com/ncbi-nlp/BLUE_Benchmark/blob/master/blue/eval_hoc.py) from [the BLUE benchmark repository](https://github.com/ncbi-nlp/BLUE_Benchmark) to calculate the metrics.

 ## Inference task
-- The aim of the inference task is to predict whether the premise sentence entails or contradicts the hypothesis sentence.
+- The inference task aims to predict whether the relationship between the premise and hypothesis sentences is contradiction, entailment, or neutral.
 - **Metrics**: overall accuracy
   + We use [sklearn.metrics.confusion_matrix()](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) and [sklearn.metrics.accuracy_score()](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) to compute TP, FP, FN and TN on each class and overall accuracy.